LynMcJo06/School_District_Analysis/README.md

   -   - The change in the Percent Passing Math was approximately 0.02% lower
   -   - The change in the Percent Passing Reading was approximately 0.30% lower
   -   - The change in the Percent Overall Passing was approximately 0.33% lower
+  - Replacing the ninth graders' math and reading scores did not affect THS's performance relative to the other schools.
+THS was still the second highest ranking school behind Cabrera High School in both analyses.
+Consistent with the previously-mentioned results for the District and the school summaries, the changes were less than 0.5%.
+Additional comparison was conducted as follows:
+  -

 I was expecting a greater change in the data as a result of eliminating the THS ninth-grade, grade data.